ChrisWhealy/parse-sap-odata/README.md

 1. The OData metadata contained within the `<FunctionImport>`, `<Association>` and `<AssociationSet>` tags is parsed, but not currently acted upon.

-1. When calling some of the entity sets in the demo OData service `GWSAMPLE_BASIC`, certain XML properties are returned whose values that are not valid XML.
+1. When calling some of the entity sets in the demo OData service `GWSAMPLE_BASIC`, certain XML properties are returned whose values are not valid XML.
    Consequently, when `quick_xml` attempts to parse such values, it simply throws its toys out the pram and doesn't want to play anymore.

    If you encounter such errors, the raw XML string must first be sanitised before attempting to parse it.

    This functionality is described in the [README of `parse-sap-odata-demo`](https://github.com/lighthouse-no/parse-sap-odata-demo).

-1. All [SAP OData V2 Annotations](https://sap.github.io/odata-vocabularies/docs/v2-annotations.html) are processed by [serde](https://serde.rs); however, no action is yet taken based on the property values.
+1. All [SAP OData V2 Annotations](https://sap.github.io/odata-vocabularies/docs/v2-annotations.html) are processed by [serde](https://serde.rs); however, no action is yet taken based on the annotation values.

 ---